wbcraft/zerocam/README.md

 Don't expect anything groundbreaking here.

 The end goal is to write something in Python, add on/off buttons to start/stop the camera via GPIO, and configure rsync to transfer when connected to a <i>specific</i> Wi-Fi network.
 The target server will be doing the h264 to mp4 conversion - it's just in the cam.sh for benchmarking.

+Also, I don't know how to use github or versioning properly.
+Leave me alone.